amalgovind23/FDS/README.md

 # FDS
-Well this is to just track my progress, cools.
+Well this repo is to just track my progress, cools.